Academic Standards and Policies

 - Enroll and earn no fewer than 20 technical credits at Lakeland Community College for the particular major.

 - Maintain a 2.0 overall grade point average (GPA).

 - Some programs of study may have additional program and/or grade point average requirements based upon accreditation standards.
-The students must review the requirements of the specific degree program to determine if there are additional requirements.
+Students must review the requirements of the specific degree program to determine if there are additional requirements.

-- All students intending to graduate must file a petition to graduate online through myLakeland.
-Petitions must be submitted by the deadline established by the college.
+- All students intending to graduate must file a petition to graduate.

 Graduation honors are based upon the student’s cumulative grade point average determined at the time of completing graduation requirements and will entitle the student to have the honors notation included on his/her transcript and diploma.